zubaidrasool007/personal-psychology-assesment/README.md

 ## Intovert/Extrovert
  By using this app we take the Personality Assesment.
-A the end of the Assesment result tells you either you are an extrovert or introvert.
+At the end of the Assesment result tells you either you are an extrovert or introvert.

- This assesment has five number of qustions and every qustion have four options.
+ This assesment has five qustions and every qustion have four options.

  ## stack
  - Angular App